nghttp2/nghttp2/README.rst

 * jansson >= 2.5

-To build sources under examples directory, libevent is required:
+To build sources under the examples directory, libevent is required:

 * libevent-openssl >= 2.0.8